Enjoying Bar Prep: 6 Ways to Make Studying for the Bar Exam More Fun and Effective (Visual Guide)

 Two parts to that:

-- Competent—this isn’t about how you feel.
-It’s more about how you get results on practice questions and ultimately the bar exam.
+• Competent—this isn’t about how you feel.
+It’s more about what you do with practice questions and how solving these limited-universe questions ultimately becomes predictable and second nature to you on the bar exam.

 Minimal competence doesn’t mean the bare minimum.
 It means the amount needed to pass the exam.